MarlinFirmware/MarlinDocumentation/_development/configuration.md

 #define Z_MAX_POS 170
 {% endhighlight %}

-Usually the `MIN_POS` are left at 0 value, then `MAX_POS` depends on your maximum travel.
-Setting the maximum too high risks the printer's carriage crashing into the corresponding end.
-This needs to be set in conjunction with the home offset eeprom variable to work properly.
-If you don't want to set using eeprom, you can fiddle with `MIN_POS` value above as a substitute to eeprom's Home Offset.
+Usually the `MIN_POS` values are left at 0. `MAX_POS` is the maximum travel distance from the minimum.
+Setting the maximum too high will result in the axis crashing.
+If your home position is not in the printable area you will also need to set the home offset variable in the eeprom.
+If you don't want to set it using eeprom, you can fiddle with the `MIN_POS` value above instead.

 {% panel info Home Offset %}
 Values are pulled from `MIN_POS`.
-Use `M206` from pronterface
+Use `M206` from host program console.
 {% endpanel %}

 ***

 ### Filament Runout Sensor

-{% highlight cpp %}
+{% highlight filament_runout %}
 //#define FILAMENT_RUNOUT_SENSOR
+In RAMPS uses servo pin 2.
+Can be changed in pins file.
+For other boards pin definition should be made.
+#if ENABLED(FILAMENT_RUNOUT_SENSOR)
+  const bool FIL_RUNOUT_INVERTING = false;
+  #define ENDSTOPPULLUP_FIL_RUNOUT
+  #define FILAMENT_RUNOUT_SCRIPT "M600"
+#endif
 {% endhighlight %}

-This one is an optional but cool feature to have.
-An extra endstop switch is required to detect if the filament is present or not, with the switch in a normally closed/open state when the filament is present.
+This is an optional but cool feature to have.
+A switch is used to detect if the filament is present in the feeder (usually an extra endstop switch located at the inlet of the feeder, with the switch in a closed state when the filament is present.
 If the filament runs out, an M600 command will be issued immediately.
+If you are using a RAMPS board the default input is servo pin 2.
+For all other boards you will need to create a pin definition in the corresponding file in order to use this feature.

 ***